xmos/lib_src/doc/asynchronous_fifo/asynchronous_fifo.rst

 * The jitter characteristics of the two clocks that can be sustained.

-If you pick a long FIFO length, everything is great, but you introduce a large delay between input-signal and output-signal.
+If you pick a long FIFO length, it will work without underflow or overflow, but you introduce a large delay between input-signal and output-signal.
 If you pick a short time constant for the loop-filter, the adjustments of the ASRC will be audible as harmonic distortion.
 If you only permit small changes between